 - a.
-Cohesive high quality development that creates the character of a small coastal settlement specific to Hastings Point. - b.
-Buildings respond to the natural environment, environmental conditions and provide quality places to live and visit. - c.
-Restrict site fill which impacts on adjoining land and water resources and in particular: - changing the existing quality of the landscape and visual setting to the settlement; - removal of vegetation generally and within key visual settings; - loss of visual privacy; - unsightly retaining walls or unsightly embankments at boundaries; - destruction of ecological systems and species, and - destruction of the delicate composition of soil and water gradations from land to water. - d.
-Buildings which respond to the topographic, flooding and environmental constraints of the precinct by reducing the amount of site fill and adopting suspended flood resilient design approaches. - e.
-Where ever possible local indigenous and mature vegetation is retained and that local indigenous species are planted.

-- f.
-The management of flooding and acid sulphate soil conditions. - g.
-The creek and other natural systems are retained, protected, rehabilitated and managed for conservation purposes. - h.
-Streets and roads are pleasant and safe pedestrian environments as well as providing access for vehicles. - i.
-Public domain areas retain the qualities, characteristics and accessibility currently enjoyed. - j.
-Residential land is efficiently used within the constraints of the land. - k.
-Views and vistas are retained. - I. Development is confined to compatible building types, being dwelling houses, dual occupancy housing and granny flats.
+Cohesive high quality development that creates the character of a small coastal settlement specific to Hastings Point. - Buildings respond to the natural environment, environmental conditions and provide quality places to live and visit. - c.
+Where ever possible local indigenous and mature vegetation is retained and that local indigenous species are planted. - d.
+The management of flooding and acid sulphate soil conditions. - e.
+The creek and other natural systems are protected. - f.
+Streets and roads are pleasant and safe pedestrian environments as well as providing access for vehicles. - g.
+Public domain areas retain the qualities, characteristics and accessibility currently enjoyed. - h.
+Residential land is efficiently used within the constraints of the land. - i.
+Views and vistas are retained.